RobinWarth/e-portfolio-angular/README.md

 # e-portfolio-angular

-On the master branch is the finished code example.
+On the master branch is the finished code example from the live demo.

-# Tutorial
+# Tutorial:

 This is a small tutorial to create a small exmaple Project with Angular CLI